fabric8-analytics/fabric8-analytics-common/openshift/README.md

 `$./deploy.sh

 ## Deploy your changes to dev-cluster
-To deploy your changes, open PR from your fork to upstream repository.
+To deploy your changes, open PR from your fork to the upstream repository.
-CentosCI will build you image and comment on the PR with image name and tag.
+CentosCI will build your image and comment on the PR with an image name and tag.
 Your image is available in the registry: docker pull registry.devshift.net/fabric8-analytics/worker-scaler:SNAPSHOT-PR-25

-To update you dev deployment use [oc edit](https://docs.openshift.com/container-platform/3.4/cli_reference/basic_cli_operations.html#edit) from commandline or editor in web interface.
+To update your dev deployment use [oc edit](https://docs.openshift.com/container-platform/3.4/cli_reference/basic_cli_operations.html#edit) from the command line or editor in web interface.